- Home

 DOWNLOAD: UVLC Constitution

-(Summary by the late Tony Yarbrough, former UVLC President.)
-The UVLC started after those working with the Nevada Legislature noticed members of the veterans’ community were divided on the issues and lacked credibility with the lawmakers.
-At times, we canceled out each other in our testimony causing lawmakers great confusion and indecision.
-A group of veterans began meeting to collaborate about issues and while this improved our process, many veterans organizations remained absent.
-So, we actively campaigned among ourselves to get every Veteran Service Organization and other nonprofits to come to the table to create a statewide veterans legislative group.
-It took a few years and lots of work to get us where we are today.
+The UVLC started after veterans involved in legislative matters noticed the veteran community was divided on issues and lacked credibility with lawmakers.
+At times, the veteran community canceled out each other during testimony at legislative hearings causing lawmakers great confusion and indecision.
+A group of veterans began meeting to collaborate about the issues at hand, and while this was a better process, many organizations were absent.
+Early organizers campaigned among themselves to get every Veteran Service Organization, and other nonprofits who selflessly support veterans, to come to the table to create a statewide veterans’ legislative group.
+It took a few years and lots of work to get the UVLC where it is today.

-Every Veterans Organization in Nevada is represented, so as we lobby, we can proudly state for the record how many veterans we represent.
-At present count that is around 300,000.
-That does not count the military, family members, or veteran advocates so the number is exponentially much larger, nearing 500,000.
-Lawmakers know this and listen very carefully.
+Every veterans’ organization in Nevada is represented, so as we lobby, we can proudly state, for the record, how many veterans we represent.
+At present, the count is around 250,000.
+That does not count the military, or any of our families, or veteran advocates, so the number is exponentially much larger, exceeding 500,000.
+The lawmakers know this and listen very carefully.

-Among the biggest event we use to garner good information are the NDVS/UVLC Legislative Symposia held in Reno and Las Vegas in the spring of the off-session years.
-Then just prior to the beginning of the session, we then hold a NDVS/UVLC Legislative Summit again in Reno and Las Vegas to share the resulting progress of the symposia.
-There is a lot of data to sift through, vet, and prioritize by the state agencies, congressional staff [if federal], Legislative Council Bureau [LCB] on behalf of the lawmakers, and the UVLC, too.
+Among the biggest events used to identify and prioritize issues are the two NDVS/UVLC Legislative Symposia held in Reno and Las Vegas.
+The symposia are held during the spring in the off-session years.
+Then, just prior to the beginning of the session, a NDVS/UVLC Legislative Summit is held in the north and south to share the resulting progress of the symposia.
+There is a lot of data to sift through, vet, and prioritize by the State agencies, Congressional staff [if federal], Legislative Council Bureau [LCB] on behalf of the lawmakers, and the UVLC, too.
+Sometimes an issue is so great, it may take several avenues before actually settling into a bill.

-Our involvement includes the Legislative Interim Committees and Commissions [ILC] meetings.
-These Interim meetings bring experts and reports from sources from both within and outside the State Nevada.
-Many of the ILC’s have legislative authority to introduce one or more Bill Draft Requests [BDR] to the legislature which may become a Bill.
-It’s our responsibility to be aware of its foundation for a legislative head start.
+Lastly, many of the ILC have legislative authority to introduce one or more Bill Draft Requests [BDR] to the legislature which may become a bill.
+It is the UVLC’s responsibility to be aware of its foundation for a legislative head start.

 WHEN: Even numbered years [Interim], Regular UVLC Meetings late in the month of: